 This post is a part of a series.
 This post summarizes the 16 Amazon leadership principles, and the related behavioral interviews.
-I also have a post on the Amazon technical / functional interviews, and a post on the overall Amazon interview and hiring process.
-I have quite a few interviewing related articles here.
+Click here for the full series of Amazon interviewing related articles.
+In particular, I'll call out that I have a post on the Amazon technical / functional interviews, and a post on the overall Amazon interview and hiring process.

-Update: 9/19/2021 - I've received numerous contacts from new Amazon hires saying that this article helped them pass their interview loops.
-Amazon recruiters regularly send a link to this article to potential candidates.
-I am careful to keep it up to date.
-Please feel free to reply to any of my newsletters to contact me, or email me at firstname.lastname@example.org
+Update: 6/06/2022 - Over the years, I've received well over a hundred contacts from newly hired Amazon employees.
+They said that this article, along with my other interviewing articles, helped them pass their interview loops.
+I often have Amazon recruiters contact me to ask if I'd mind if they included a link to my article in their contacts with candidates, as they felt candidates were more likely to pass their loops if they read my article.
+I'm careful to keep this article up to date.
+Please feel free to reply to any of my newsletters to contact me, or email me at email@example.com

 Update: 7/1/2021 - Amazon announced today that they created two new Leadership Principles.
 This brings the 14 leadership principles up to 16 leadership principles.
 The new principles document non-project related behaviors we expect from our leaders.
 I've updated this article to walk through these new principles.